- The EU Insolvency Regulation has ceased to apply to the UK

-- Cross-border insolvencies between the EU and UK will likely become more time consuming, complex and expensive
+- Cross-border insolvencies between the EU and the UK will likely become more time consuming, complex and expensive

 EU Insolvency Regulation

-Scheme of arrangements
+Scheme of arrangement

 Please also see the articles on the impact of Brexit in other practice areas.
 For a more detailed analysis of the impact of Brexit on your business, please do not hesitate to contact any of our experts.